binalyze/air-mcp/README.md

 - Asset Management
 - Acquisition Profiles Management
 - Organization Management
+- Case Management
+- Policy Management

 ## Overview

-This MCP server allows LLMs to interact with your AIR through natural language, providing tools to list assets, acquisition profiles, and organizations in your system.
+This MCP server allows LLMs to interact with your AIR through natural language, providing tools to list assets, acquisition profiles, organizations, cases, and policies in your system.

 ## How to Use